-If the immigration specialist who is reviewing your package finds that a document is missing or inadequate, they will tell you during your appointment.
-If you have mailed the package as an extension, they will send you an e-mail and/or an SMS explaining which documents are missing or inadequate.
+If the immigration specialist who is reviewing your residence permit application package finds that a document is missing or inadequate, they'll tell you during your interview.
+If you've mailed your application package, they'll send you an e-mail and/or an SMS explaining which documents are missing or inadequate.
 The message will also contain the name of the immigration specialist handling your case.

-You will then have 30 days to obtain the necessary documentation and take it to the DGMM office.
+You'll have up to 30 days to get the necessary documentation and take it to the DGMM office or mail it in.
 Unless you need to get a document sent to you from your home country, you can usually get the documentation you need in less than a day.

 They Need a Copy of Your Landlord's ID Card and a Copy of the Landlord's Tapu (Title Deed) for the Place Where You Live

 If your landlord is cooperative, this should be no problem.
-But if not, you may need to go to the DGMM office and talk to the immigration specialist.
+If not, you'll need to go to the DGMM office and explain the situation to the immigration specialist.
 They can be flexible on requirements, so if you can convince them you really do live where you say you live, they may drop this requirement.
 If your landlord won't cooperate, ask the immigration specialist for an alternative to prove your address.

 They Want Proof You Can Support Yourself

 During your online application, you must make a declaration that you have enough cash or income to live on for the duration of the residence permit validity period.
-Be sure to have documentary proof ready, since they may ask for it during your appointment, or they may contact you and ask you to provide proof.
-You can learn more in our article about how to prove you have the means to support yourself.
+Have documentary proof ready, since they'll probably ask for it during your interview.

 Your Health Insurance Coverage is Inadequate